scottish-ep/structcopier/examples/rest-usage/README.rst

-Introducing deepcopier, a Go library to make copying of structs a bit easier
+Introducing structcopier, a Go library to make copying of structs a bit easier
 ============================================================================

 Context